contentful/contentful_model/README.md

 # ContentfulModel

-This is a thin wrapper around the [Contentful.rb](https://github.com/contentful/contentful.rb) api client library.
+This is a thin wrapper around the [Contentful Delivery SDK](https://github.com/contentful/contentful.rb) and [Contentful Management SDK](https://github.com/contentful/contentful-management.rb) api client libraries.

 It allows you to inherit from `ContentfulModel::Base` and specify the content type id, and optionally, fields to coerce in a specific way.

 Note that this library doesn't allow you to save changes to your models back to Contentful.
 We need to use the Contentful Management API for that.
 Pull requests welcome!

+## What is Contentful?

+[Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
+It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
+Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 # Usage